 This is why he wrote “How To Build A Classic Physique”, as the training values contained in it are derived from a steroid-free era and are proved to work very well for natural bodybuilders, back then and now.

 The program is a straight and simple digital download manual.
 No shipping required.
 The components are actually two as follows:

 - The”How To Build A Classic Physique” main manual – We are not to get fancy here with tons of different manuals and whatnot as you would normally find in other programs.
 Just a single, uncomplicated manual with all the workout and nutrition information you need to know because simple and effective workouts of old call for simple and practical theory as well.
 Job done.

 - The bonus “Voodoo Ab Secret” – This is an extra pamphlet containing the description of a very unusual ab exercise that can be done in just 11 seconds on a chair.

 It is also a wake-up call for a return to simplicity and common sense.
-Why on earth those long forgotten workout and nutritional strategies would not work today when human physiology and the way your body reacts to stimulus have not changed at all since then?
+Why on earth those long-forgotten workouts and nutritional strategies would not work today since human physiology and the way your body reacts to stimulus have not changed at all since then?

 Sometimes humans like to over-complicate things, or make everything over the top and ultimately unsustainable.
 “How To Build A Classic Physique” is a return to the origins and an effective and solid workout, nutrition, and muscle building blueprint for all those fed-up with their current affairs and who want a breath of fresh air, away from insane routines, stagnation or even worse, steroids.

 My name is Jay Fielding.
 I gained an interest in fitness since I was a child, and eventually developed my passion into a career path.
 I am now a Certified Personal Trainer with a natural ability to program customized body recomposition and motivate people in achieving their goals, be it gaining muscle or losing fat.